dxknight/chronos/README.md

 [![MELPA](http://melpa.org/packages/chronos-badge.svg)](http://melpa.org/#/chronos)
 [![GPL3](https://img.shields.io/badge/license-GPLv3-blue.svg)](http://www.gnu.org/licenses/quick-guide-gplv3.en.html)

+## Whats New

+Version 1.1 (Internal) has extra configuration options and a revamped notification system using the hook `chronos-expiry-functions`.

+If you are upgrading from v1.0, you might need to change your configurations if you referred to `chronos-shell-notify-command` (which has been split into `chronos-shell-notify-program` and a list of strings `chronos-shell-notify-parameters`) or `chronos-action-function` (which has become the hook `chronos-expiry-functions`).

+Also, new notification methods have been added to:

+* Play a wav file with Emacs' built in play-sound (requires Emacs to be built with sound support).
+* Send a desktop notification (requires Emacs built with libnotify plus a system with dbus, consolekit and a notification daemon).
+* Tell you when and what expired using a text to speech program (requires a program like espeak).

+## Introduction

 Chronos provides multiple countdown / countup timers, updated every second, shown sorted by expiry time in the special buffer \*chronos\*.